Flood Factor scores are based on the depth and likelihood of floodwater reaching the physical structure of a home.

-A property's Flood Factor is an indicator of its comprehensive, thirty-year risk of flooding from rainfall, overflowing rivers and streams, high tides, and storm surge, ranging from 1–10.
-Properties with higher Flood Factors are either more likely to flood, more likely to experience high floods, or both.
+A property's Flood Factor is an indicator of its comprehensive, thirty-year risk of flooding from rainfall, overflowing rivers and streams, high tides, and storm surges, ranging from 1–10.
+Properties with higher Flood Factors are either more likely to flood, more likely to experience high floods or both.

 The First Street Foundation Flood Model is used to determine the likelihood of a flood occurring within a given year and the projected depth of a flood.
 A property’s Flood Factor is determined by its likelihood of flooding and the potential depth of that flood.
 Because flood risks accumulate over time, it specifically looks at the likelihood of 1 inch of water reaching the building footprint of a home at least once within the next 30 years.
 Flood Factor scores increase as the likelihood of flooding increases, the projected depth of flooding, of both over the lifetime of a 30-year mortgage.